tuannguyen8390/starter-academic/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include big data in Genomics, anything sequencing (from ultra-long read sequencing like Nanopore or Pacbio to short read like Illumina NovaSeq) as well as bioinformatics in general.

 interests:
 - Transcriptomics (Bulk & Single Cell RNA-seq)